RPG-Research/bcirpg/README.md

-# Phase 2c - Create Tempest Adventure Using New Custom-built Toolset
+# Phase 2c - Create Tempest Adventure Using New Custom-built Toolset (pending)
 In Phase 2 all the basic play mechanics, and the module creation tools are built.

-# Phase 3 (pending)
+# Phase 3 (in-progress August 2021)
 Add graphical interface (instead of just text interface) with audio and video pre-recorded events tied into the text-based events (a la Dragon's Lair).
 Later add more dynamic graphics/audio/video for smoother experience.Planned to begin early hooks around late 2021.